STORYTELLER, WRITER, MUSEUM FANATIC

 The short version…

-Tea is an established Australian author of historical fiction.
+Tea is an award winning Australian author of historical fiction.
 In a past life she was a teacher, a journalist and a farmer.
 These days she haunts museums and indulges her passion for storytelling.

 She is the bestselling author of several novels, including The Horse Thief, The Cedar Cutter, The Currency Lass and The Naturalist’s Daughter.
 Her latest book, The Woman in the Green Dress, releases at the end of 2018, followed by The Girl in the Painting in 2019.